 While the parent company provides great employee perks, what the alumni members value most is staying connected to all the things they loved about working at the company.
 This, according to Microsoft alumni, includes the technology, the culture, and the people.

-Alumni community management is crucial because it allows organizations to leverage this important network to improve brand and culture advocacy and gather feedback on company initiatives and new products and services.
+Alumni community management is crucial because it allows organizations to leverage this important network to improve brand and culture advocacy and gather feedback on company initiatives and new products or services.

 It is also a vital source of business intelligence backed by analytics and data that can be used to improve engagement on the platform and attract fresh talent.

-The success of your alumni community management processes and strategy will be greatly bolstered by investing in an enterprise-grade alumni platform that allows managers to fulfill all their community goals.
+The success of your alumni community management processes and strategy will be greatly bolstered by investing in a professional alumni platform that allows managers to fulfill all their community goals.